canonical/serial-vault/README.md

 ### Contributing

-The general workflow is forking the Serial Vault GitHub repository, make changes in a branch and then create a pull request:
+The general workflow is [forking](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) the Serial Vault GitHub repository, make changes in a branch and then create a [pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork).

-- Pull the original package:
-  `go get github.com/CanonicalLtd/serial-vault/...`
-- [Fork](https://github.com/CanonicalLtd/serial-vault/fork) the Serial Vault repository on GitHub
-- Change to the top level of the repository
-  `cd $GOPATH/src/github.com/CanonicalLtd/serial-vault`
-- Add your fork
-  `git remote add fork https://github.com/username/serial-vault`
-- Create a feature branch
-  `git checkout -b new-feature`
-- Commit your changes to your forked repo
-  `git commit -am "New Feature"` and
-  `git push fork`
-- Follow the link from the cli to create new PR on GitHub.

 #### Adding new golang dependency

 We are using `govendor` tool to manage dependency in Serial Vault.
 It will be installed after the first run of `get-deps.sh`.
 If you need to add a new dependency to this project, please run  `govendor fetch github.com/new/package` and commit the changes in `vendor/vendor.json` file.

 ### Install Go
 Follow the instructions to [install Go](https://golang.org/doc/install).